 There are only a limited number of board certified forensic pathologists who conduct private autopsies in the United States.
 As such, the professional who will conduct the autopsy on your relative will likely need to travel to your city to perform the procedure.
-It’s recommended you contact forensic pathologists, such as Dr. Chundru, as soon as you are considering having the examination performed so you can check their availability and get travel plans coordinated.
+It’s recommended you contact forensic pathologists, such as DR. SATISH CHUNDRU, as soon as you are considering having the examination performed so you can check their availability and get travel plans coordinated.

 Where the Autopsy Will Take Place

 The procedure can take place at the funeral home you’ve selected to coordinate your loved one’s burial or cremation.
+Dr. Chundru is available to conduct private autopsies in Texas, Nevada, and Utah.
 The actual examination only takes about 2-4 hours to complete, depending on the level of complexity and circumstances surrounding the deceased’s death.

 Your Timeline for Getting Much-Needed Answers